 Lo Denham is used to being on her own.
 After her parents died, Lo’s sister, Bea, joined The Unity Project, leaving Lo in the care of their great aunt.
 Thanks to its extensive charitable work and community outreach, The Unity Project has won the hearts and minds of most in the Upstate New York region, but Lo knows there’s more to the group than meets the eye.
-She’s spent the last six years of her life trying—and failing—to prove … Continue reading →
+She’s spent the last six years of her … Continue reading →

 Newbery Honor author Renée Watson explores a family’s relationships and Harlem—its history, culture, arts, and people.